omyllymaki/ransac-solver/README.md

 # RANSAC solver

 General RANSAC solver using only NumPy as dependency.
-The implemented RANSAC solver can be used in conjunction basically with any model fitting method to make it robust against outliers.
+The implemented RANSAC solver can be used basically with any model fitting method to make it robust against outliers.

 ## Cloning repo